A Comparative Study of Luminosity Functions and Event Rate Densities of Long GRBs with Non-parametric Method: Introduction

 In the past two decades, many authors had focused on the study of relationship between the GRB event rate and the SFR in terms of different methods and samples, of which the direct fitting procedure with a specific function (e.g., \citealt{2007ApJ...662.1111L,2008ApJ...683L...5Y,2012ApJ...747...88N,2015MNRAS.448.3026W}) and the non-parametric method (e.g., \citealt{2012MNRAS.423.2627W,2015ApJ...806...44P,2015ApJS..218...13Y}) have been popularly adopted.
-However, parts of the results of GRB event rate especially at low-redshift are contradictory with each other even though the same non-parametric method has been applied.
+However, the event rate estimates of long gamma-ray bursts based on distinct methods or samples especially at lower redshift are largely debated, parts of those results are contradictory with each other even though the same non-parametric method has been applied in literatures, which motivates us to revisit the dependence of luminosity function and event rates for different burst samples on sample selection and threshold effect systematically.
 There are several algorithms to derive the luminosity function and event rate of GRBs for a specific kind of astronomical sources.
 In fact, the observed GRB data are truncated in that the observational flux sensitivity of the satellite is limited.
 It is thus difficult to obtain a uniformly distributed GRB sample unless the selection effect is corrected.